Tuttotorna/OMNIABASE/PHILOSOPHY.md

 Language was necessary.
 Human representation was necessary.

-Without them, there is no Omniabase.
+Without them, there is no OMNIABASE.

-Omniabase does not arise from the failure of the human path.
+OMNIABASE does not arise from the failure of the human path.
 It arises from the success of the human path reaching a threshold.

 That threshold is this:

 what has been built so far may be valid without being final.

-Omniabase begins where the human-standard representation stops being assumed to be enough by default.
+OMNIABASE begins where the human-standard representation stops being assumed to be enough by default.

-In this sense, human knowledge is not the enemy of Omniabase.
+In this sense, human knowledge is not the enemy of OMNIABASE.

-It is the threshold from which Omniabase becomes possible.
+It is the threshold from which OMNIABASE becomes possible.

 ---